-The last option is a radio button mentioned as Include tangential edges on selecting this radio button you will see a line at the edges which are tangential to the adjoining edge for example a fillet.
-Look at the image on right it explains tangential edges mre clearly.
+The last option is a radio button mentioned as “Include tangential edges”.
+On selecting this radio button you will see the line(s) at the edges which are tangential to the adjoining edge, for example, a fillet.

-Creating top view:
+Creating Top view:

-Creating front view:
+Creating Front view:

-You will see that in this case also 2D drawing of front view follows cursor now but instead of a clear geometry it will appear like a line because geometry is created on XY plane which is not the current plane.
+In this case also the 2D drawing of Front view will follow the cursor.
+But instead of a clear geometry, it will appear like a line because geometry is created on XY plane which is not the current plane.

-Creating isometric view:
+Creating Isometric view:

 After rearranging all views created so far this is what I obtained from our sample drawing.